The Pulse of K-Entertainment

 Ray-Ban

-Ray-Ban is one of the few accessories brands that still reads like cultural infrastructure instead of just product.
-Founded in 1937 and now operating under EssilorLuxottica, the label built its authority through frames like the Aviator and Wayfarer, then turned those silhouettes into permanent fixtures across film, music, sport, and luxury fashion.
-It sits in that rare tier where a product name can function like visual shorthand.
+Ray-Ban is one of the few fashion-accessories brands that still functions like cultural infrastructure.
+Founded in 1937 and now housed inside EssilorLuxottica, the company built durable authority through frames like the Aviator and Wayfarer, then kept those shapes relevant across film, music, sport, and luxury styling instead of letting them harden into archive pieces.

 Gallery